 In a few cases, a person may develop side effects from insulin, which include:

-Hypoglycaemia is one of the most potential side effects of taking insulin.
+Hypoglycaemia is one of the most common and significant side effects of taking insulin.
 Talk to your doctor about ways to manage low blood sugar episodes.
 Moreover, if you experience any other side effects from taking insulin, inform your doctor about it.

 Conclusion: